-These financial statements include the accounts of the Company, its 100% owned Peruvian subsidiary, Condor Exploration Peru S.A.C., its 100% owned Peruvian subsidiary, Minas Lucero Del Sur S.A.C., and its 85%-owned Peruvian subsidiary, Ferroaluminios Peru No.4 S.A.C.
+These financial statements include the accounts of the Company, its 100% owned Peruvian subsidiary, Condor Exploration Peru S.A.C., and its 85%-owned Peruvian subsidiary, Ferroaluminios Peru No.4 S.A.C.
 All significant inter-company transactions and balances have been eliminated on consolidation.
 All amounts are stated in Canadian dollars unless otherwise indicated.

 Name of Subsidiary Ownership Principal Activity Place of Operation Interest Condor Exploration Peru S.A.C.
-Peru 100% Carries out business for Peruvian properties Minas Lucero Del Sur S.A.C.
 Peru 100% Carries out business for Ferroaluminios Peru No.4 S.A.C.
-Peru 85% a Peruvian property Carries out business for Peruvian properties
+Peru 85% Peruvian properties Carries out business for Peruvian properties